The Telegraph (Macon, Georgia)

 The Telegraph, frequently called The Macon Telegraph, is the primary print news organ in Middle Georgia.
 It is the third-largest newspaper in the State of Georgia (after the Atlanta Journal-Constitution and Augusta Chronicle).
 Founded in 1826, The Telegraph has undergone several name changes, mergers, and publishers.
-As of June 2006, the paper is owned by The McClatchy Company, a publicly traded American publishing company.
+As of July 2026, the paper is owned by the Georgia Trust for Local News.